The night Jason Moran went nuts ….and

 'Don't know him.
 Who is he?'
 I asked.

 'He's an undercover cop.
 You'll need to slip out, but the roulette wheel has to go with you,' he replied.
-With the wheel wrapped in a blanket I led Cooper down an old set of stairs where the little jewel was stashed in the back of a Utility and whisked to freedom.
-'Have no f….idea,' said Cooper when a highly embarrassed undercover cop sauntered across the carpark and politely asked 'where's the wheel Mr Cooper?'
+With the wheel wrapped in a blanket I led Cooper down an old set of stairs where the little jewel was stashed in the back of a Ute and whisked to freedom.
+'Have no f….idea,' said Cooper when a highly embarrassed undercover cop sauntered across the car park and politely asked 'where's the wheel Mr Cooper?'

 Within minutes the pub had descended into bedlam, as chairs and glasses were swept into the maelstrom.
 Among the dozen or so Coburg players were some of our best, and a serious cut or broken hand might have spelt the end of back to back premierships.
-I vividly remember trying to force myself between the our young star centre half forward Ken Ingram and Moran, before spotting a broken glass dangling above, ready to strike like the knife in Hitchcock's film classic, Psycho.
+I well remember trying to force myself between Ken Ingram, the our young star centre half forward, and the menacing Moran, before spotting a broken glass dangling in the air.

 'Come on Lewis, this is ridiculous,' I pleaded with his father.
-God only knows how long this potentially violent battle raged in the back bar and around the juke box.
-Just how we prised ourselves out of the pub and across Mount Road remains a mystery.
-Alongside me was Steve Gumley, who two weeks later would outplay Williamstown match-winner Bill Swan in the VFA grand final.
-Although none of us was under the weather, the non-drinker Gumley vividly recalled how a young Coburg player, who reckoned he could box, had shaped up to Lewis.
-He was soon spread-eagled on the floor.
-In the midst of scanning for cuts and abrasions and pondering the possibility that the Moran clan might yet emerge from the hotel our questions were summarily answered.
-Distressed and disoriented, his neck covered in blood, Roly emerged from the pub.
+God only knows how long the battle raged in the back bar and around the juke box or how we prised ourselves out of the pub.
+Alongside me when we crossed the road was Steve Gumley, who two weeks later would outplay Williamstown match-winner Bill Swan in the VFA grand final.
+Although none of us was under the weather, the non-drinker Gumley had as clear a recall as anyone on how a young Coburg player had shaped up to Lewis, before being knocked to the floor.
+We were scanning for cuts and abrasions and pondering the possibility that the Moran clan might yet emerge from the hotel when a distressed 'Roly'. his neck covered in blood, staggered across the street.

-At about the same time that I came across Lewis Moran at Coburg I was introduced to the tall, dark haired Alphonse Gangitano.
+At about the same time came across Lewis Moran at Coburg I was introduced to the tall, dark-haired Alphonse Gangitano.
 It was 1985 and he was 27 years of age.
-Ironically, the woman who introduced me to him had been in the Quarry Hotel when the man in the balaclava blew Brain Kane away.
-In January 1998 Gangitano went down in his home in Templestowe.
+Ironically, the woman who introduced me to him had been in the Quarry Hotel when the man in a balaclava blew Brian Kane away on 26 November 1983.
+In January 1998 Gangitano was gunned down in his home in Templestowe.
 At a Coburg game in April a former player said everyone knew it was Jason Moran who shot him.
-Six months later John Furlan's car exploded in Bakers Road North Coburg.
-A sometimes abrasive character with a coarse manner on the phone, Furlan had been a long time sponsor at Coburg.
-I'd even been out on Port Phillip Bay in his boat.
-Small world, isn't it?
+Six months later Coburg sponsor, John Furlan was blown to pieces when his car exploded in Bakers Road North Coburg.
+A sometimes abrasive character with a coarse manner on the phone, Furlan had once taken me out on Port Phillip Bay in his boat.
+Small world, I thought.

 In the aftermath of Lewis Moran's murder the television cameras couldn't get enough of the place where he died.
-In one bulletin a TV camera captured a man, craning his neck out the upstairs window of the Brunswick Club.
-The man was Jack Dugdale, a life long supporter of the Coburg Football Club.
-How ironic that Jack should have been playing billiards upstairs when downstairs the bloke he'd greeted with a smile many times at the Coburg Football Club bar was running for his life from a man in a balaclava.
+In one bulletin a TV camera captured a man craning his neck out of the upstairs window of the Brunswick Club.
+The man was Jack Dugdale, a well known Coburg supporter.
+How ironic that Jack should have been playing billiards upstairs when downstairs the bloke he'd greeted with a smile many times at the Coburg Football Club bar was running for his life from the man in the balaclava.